artlimber/ROPPS/README.md

-# drops-OS
+# sops-OS
-Digital Reality's OPen Source Operating System
+Our new digital reality's Sovereign OPen Source Operating System